murrayo/yape/README.md

 ## Notes.

-Ultimately this could become once utility.
+Ultimately this could become one utility.